 Some of the different types of criminal background checks employers use include:9

 Individuals applying for government positions or jobs in the healthcare or education industry will be subjected to a stricter criminal check than those searching for a retail job.
-(It’s fairly simple to run a criminal background check on yourself to see what records will show up before an employer, or potential employer does.)
+(It’s fairly simple to conduct a criminal history check on yourself to see what records will show up before an employer or potential employer does.)
 Circumstances when a criminal background check would be completed without a drug test include:

 Federal Drug Testing Laws: What’s Included?